 The world-systems perspective is an integral social science approach that advocates the study of long-term, large-scale historical systems in their totality.
 Its evolutionary version includes comparisons between the modern Europe-centered system of the last six centuries with earlier regional whole interpolity networks.
 Relevant evidence comes from archaeology, ethnography, and historical documents as well as demographic and economic estimates.
 Research by anthropologists, political scientists, historians, ecologists, geographers, economists, and sociologists is often germane to studies of whole interaction systems.
 The general theoretical approach rests on institutional materialism with roots in the works of Marx and Weber (Chase-Dunn and Hall, 2000).

-Immanuel Wallerstein, Samir Amin, Andre Gunder Frank and Giovanni Arrighi were ...
+Immanuel Wallerstein, Samir Amin, Andre Gunder Frank and Giovanni Arrighi were the originators ...